Columbia Lions play the Albany (NY) Great Danes on 7-game win streak - WTOP News

 New York; Saturday, 5:30 p.m.
 EST

-BOTTOM LINE: Columbia is looking to keep its seven-game win streak alive when the Lions take on Albany (NY).
+BOTTOM LINE: Columbia will try to extend its seven-game win streak with a victory over Albany (NY).

-The Lions are 5-0 in home games.
-Columbia is the Ivy League leader with 39.1 rebounds per game led by Blair Thompson averaging 5.8.
+The Lions are 5-0 on their home court.
+Columbia has a 1-0 record in games decided by less than 4 points.

-The Great Danes have gone 0-4 away from home.
-Albany (NY) leads the America East with 14.8 assists.
-Amir Lindsey paces the Great Danes with 3.9.
+The Great Danes are 0-4 on the road.
+Albany (NY) ranks third in the America East with 32.9 rebounds per game led by Okechukwu Okeke averaging 5.8.

 Columbia makes 49.6% of its shots from the field this season, which is 5.9 percentage points higher than Albany (NY) has allowed to its opponents (43.7%).
-Albany (NY) averages 7.5 made 3-pointers per game this season, 0.8 more makes per game than Columbia gives up.
+Albany (NY) averages 7.5 made 3-pointers per game this season, 0.8 more makes per game than Columbia allows.

-TOP PERFORMERS: Kenny Noland is scoring 17.2 points per game with 2.0 rebounds and 3.0 assists for the Lions.
-Thompson is averaging 10.6 points and 5.8 rebounds while shooting 50.0%.
+TOP PERFORMERS: Kenny Noland averages 3.1 made 3-pointers per game for the Lions, scoring 17.2 points while shooting 43.8% from beyond the arc.
+Blair Thompson is shooting 50.0% and averaging 10.6 points.

-Lindsey is averaging 15.3 points and 3.9 assists for the Great Danes.
+Amir Lindsey is shooting 44.1% and averaging 15.3 points for the Great Danes.
 Zach Matulu is averaging 12.0 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.